White houses with tile roofs, Cusco, Peru

 Machu Picchu – The main reason many people come backpacking to Peru.

-4. ChocoMuseo
+4. Tour the ChocoMuseo

 Located on the Plaza Regocijo is Cusco’s cosy little chocolate museum and store.
-The place offers a free, but brief, guided tour where you will get to sample a range of chocolate treats!
-We were huge fans of the chocolate flavoured tea!
-Available for an extra cost are chocolate making classes, workshops and cooking classes where you learn more about how chocolate is made right from the cocoa beans and learn to prepare your own chocolate candies.
+The place offers a free but brief guided tour where you will get to sample a range of chocolate treats!
+We were huge fans of the chocolate-flavoured tea!

 Treats at the ChocoMuseo in Cusco, Peru.